its-a-unixsystem/monitor/README.md

-the checker works serial and is too slow on many checks|start more than one with different targets.yaml I need to start mroe than one DB consumer| start the application several times with a different parameter `-i <number>` I need to have several instances with different configurations| you can use the parameter `-c <configuration-file.ini>` I need to check a site that need authentication/cookies/etc| not implemented, sorry
+the checker works serial and is too slow on many checks|start more than one with different targets.yaml I need to start mroe than one DB consumer| start the application several times with a different parameter `-i <number>` I need to have several instances with different configurations| you can use the parameter `-c <configuration-file.ini>` I need to check a site that needs authentication/cookies/etc| This is not implemented, sorry